 librsync adds an offset to each byte before it is fed into the Fletcher checksum.

-And I agree with the post’s author that ROLLSUM_CHAR_OFFSET
+And I agree with the post’s author that ROLLSUM_CHAR_OFFSET does not have any impact

 on the rolling checksum algorithm.
-If ROLLSUM_CHAR_OFFSET
+If ROLLSUM_CHAR_OFFSET is 0, the paper and

 the librsync are the same.
-Let’s use o
+Let’s use o to represent ROLLSUM_CHAR_OFFSET.

 s1 = (x[1]+o) + (x[2]+o) + ... + (x[n]+o)